Locomotive: Battery–electric

 A battery–electric locomotive (or battery locomotive) is an electric locomotive powered by onboard batteries; a kind of battery electric vehicle.

 Such locomotives are used where a conventional diesel or electric locomotive would be unsuitable.
 An example is maintenance trains on electrified lines when the electricity supply is turned off.
-Another use is in industrial facilities where a combustion-powered locomotive (i.e., steam- or diesel-powered) could cause a safety issue due to the risks of fire, explosion or fumes in a confined space.
+Another use is in industrial facilities, where a combustion-powered locomotive (i.e., steam- or diesel- powered) could pose a safety risk due to the risks of fire, explosion, or fumes in a confined space.
 Battery locomotives are preferred for mines where gas could be ignited by trolley-powered units arcing at the collection shoes, or where electrical resistance could develop in the supply or return circuits, especially at rail joints, and allow dangerous current leakage into the ground.
 Battery locomotives in over-the-road service can recharge while absorbing dynamic-braking energy.

 The first known electric locomotive was built in 1837 by chemist Robert Davidson of Aberdeen, and it was powered by galvanic cells (batteries).
 Davidson later built a larger locomotive named Galvani, exhibited at the Royal Scottish Society of Arts Exhibition in 1841.
-The seven-ton vehicle had two direct-drive reluctance motors, with fixed electromagnets acting on iron bars attached to a wooden cylinder on each axle, and simple commutators.
-It hauled a load of six tons at four miles per hour (6 kilometers per hour) for a distance of 1+1/2 mi.
+The 7 LT vehicle had two direct-drive reluctance motors, with fixed electromagnets acting on iron bars attached to a wooden cylinder on each axle, and simple commutators.
+It hauled a load of 6 LT at 4 mph for a distance of 1+1/2 mi.
 It was tested on the Edinburgh and Glasgow Railway in September of the following year, but the limited power from batteries prevented its general use.

-Another example was at the Kennecott Copper Mine, Latouche, Alaska, where in 1917 the underground haulage ways were widened to enable working by two battery locomotives of 4 1/2 tons.
+Another example was the Kennecott Copper Mine, Latouche, Alaska, where in 1917 the underground haulage ways were widened to enable working by two 4.5 ST battery locomotives.
 In 1928, Kennecott Copper ordered four 700-series electric locomotives with on-board batteries.
-These locomotives weighed 85 tons and operated on 750-volt overhead trolley wire with considerable further range whilst running on batteries.
+These locomotives weighed 85 ST and operated on 750-volt overhead trolley wire with considerable further range whilst running on batteries.
 The locomotives provided several decades of service using Nickel–iron battery (Edison) technology.
-The batteries were replaced with lead-acid batteries, and the locomotives were retired shortly afterward.
+These were later replaced with lead-acid batteries, and the locomotives were retired shortly afterward.
 All four locomotives were donated to museums, but one was scrapped.
-The others can be seen at the Boone and Scenic Valley Railroad, Iowa, and at the Western Railway Museum in Rio Vista, California.
-The Toronto Transit Commission previously operated a battery electric locomotive built by Nippon Sharyo in 1968 and retired in 2009.
+The others can be seen at the Boone and Scenic Valley Railroad in Iowa and at the Western Railway Museum in Rio Vista, California.
+The Toronto Transit Commission previously operated a battery-electric locomotive built by Nippon Sharyo in 1968, which was retired in 2009.

 London Underground regularly operates battery–electric locomotives for general maintenance work.